Netherlands in the Eurovision Song Contest 2003: Nationaal Songfestival 2003

 Nationaal Songfestival 2003 was the national final developed by NOS, in collaboration with TROS, to select its entry for the Eurovision Song Contest 2003.
 Thirty-two entries competed in the competition consisting of five shows that commenced with the first of four semi-finals on 1 February 2003 and concluded with a final on 1 March 2003.
 All shows in the competition were broadcast on Nederland 2.

 Format

 The format of the national final consisted of five shows: four semi-finals and a final.
-The semi-finals each featured eight competing entries from which two advanced from each show to complete the eight-song lineup in the final.
+The semi-finals each featured eight competing entries from which two advanced from each show to complete the eight-song lineup in the finals.
 The results for the semi-final shows were determined by a seven-member expert jury and votes from the public.
 The jury selected one qualifier, while a public televote determined an additional qualifier from the remaining entries.
 In the final, the winner was selected by the combination of votes from public televoting and a seven-member expert jury.
 Viewers were able to vote via telephone and SMS.

 The jury panel that voted in all shows consisted of: